 Bellingham Farmers Market

-When: Saturdays, April–December; every third Saturday, January–March
+When: Saturdays, April–December; every third Saturday from January–March

 Held in the heart of downtown under partial cover at Depot Market Square, the Bellingham Farmers Market has been around in one iteration or another since the late 1970s.
-In addition to colorful vegetables and fresh-cut flowers, the city’s embrace of artisan food shines through here.
+In addition to colorful vegetables and fresh-cut flowers, the city’s artisan food scene shines here.
 Consider locally roasted beans from Bellingham Coffee Roasters, Salish Sea spot prawns and smoked salmon from Native-owned Lummi Seafood Market, or small-batch cheeses from Twin Sisters Creamery.

 Downtown Yakima Farmers Market